ldutoit/male_female_fst/generate_freq_flycatcher.md

 2 more genes that Dutoit at al. 2018, not sure which ones but no issue out of 14915.

 ## Creating males and females files
 What is happening now is specific to this project.
-I will go grab all the SNPs for each of the positions.
+I will go select all the SNPs for each of the positions.

 ```python